 What I have an issue with is the fetishistic need of some people to own more guns than they could ever possibly need.
 I've had friends who had gun cabinets loaded with arms and I had to wonder why.
 Is there some concern that a pack of enraged deer are going to come barging into your house so you need enough guns for every member of your family, your neighbor's family, and a few other house on the block?
 What's the reasoning behind such a large collection of deadly weapons?

 I mean, I understand the need to collect things that make you happy.
 I have enough movies and video games in my collection my friends and family joke that I could run a Blockbuster Video (which I could if I wanted to get beaten by NetflixOriginally started as a disc-by-mail service, Netflix has grown to be one of the largest media companies in the world (and one of the most valued internet companies as well).
-Now Oscar-nominated and part of the MPAA, Netflix has not only redefined movie distribution, but what it means to be a movie studio as well. and go out of business).
+With a constant slate of new internet streaming-based programming that updates all the time, Netflix has redefined what it means to watch TV and films (as well as how to do it). and go out of business).
 I'm not going to argue with someone about the fact that they like to collect things, but guns aren't the same kind of collection as, say, movies or games or comics.
 My collection isn't going to kill someone, unless it falls on them all at once and then that's just a freak accident and not, as with guns, the exact intent they were designed for.